dhanya-boby/opennms-tutorials-1/session4/Exercise-4-1.md

 ```

 The more complicated mapping will create a new  event `uei.opennms.org/translator/traps/SNMP_Link_Down` with all of its varbinds copied.
-This event needs to have thee extra parameters `ifDiscr`,`ifName` and `ifAlias`, which are not available in the original trap but which may be available in in the `snmpInterfaces` table of the OpenNMS database.
+This event needs to have three extra parameters `ifDiscr`,`ifName` and `ifAlias`, which are not available in the original trap but which may be available in in the `snmpInterfaces` table of the OpenNMS database.

 The `snmpInterfaces` table is populated for a node if it has an SNMP agent which has successfully been read by OpenNMS.
 This table can contain useful additional information which is not in the original trap to identify the description, name and alias of the interface.